bluemellophone/JDKK-Protocol/README.txt

 adjust the parameter in the keygen.py file and execute.

 The authors note that this election server has a limited application for the purposes of a school election.
-For a national-level election, this software implimentation will likely need to implement features that mirror real-world malware, like: packed executable, anti-dissasembly / anti-debugging / anti-virtualization, integrity checking, metamorphic / polymorphic engines, etc.  Such implementations are beyond the scope of this course and are quite evil for the analyzing team.
+For a national-level election, this software implimentation will likely need features that mirror real-world malware, like: packed executable, anti-dissasembly / anti-debugging / anti-virtualization, integrity checking, metamorphic / polymorphic engines, etc.  Such implementations are beyond the scope of this course and are quite evil for the analyzing team.

+Candidates are determined by the list of candidate names in util.py.
+The code is generaic enough to support the addition or deletion of the sample candidates.
+The code also gathers the number of registered voters from the number of RSA public keys "given" form SIS and stored in keys/public/voter#.public

 --------------- Protocol Parameters ---------------